 It should be noted that Allah's (awj) "wish" in this verse denotes his existential will and not his legislative will.
 Furthermore, because his existential will cannot be negated (i.e. whatever he wills must necessarily occur), the "people of the household" have necessarily been purified of all defilement-foremost of which is sin.
 This verse thereby establishes the infallibility of these "people of the household."
-Who exactly is included in the "people of the household" is outside the parameters of our discussion, but undoubtedly, the Prophet Muhammad () himself is included.
+Who exactly is included in the "people of the household" is outside the parameters of our discussion, but undoubtedly, the Prophet Muhammad (ω) himself is included.
 Therefore, the verse explicitly indicates his infallibility.
 This assertion, in conjunction with the following logical proposition leads us to the conclusion that all prophets are infallible.
-This proposition says that all scholars are divided between two views concerning the infallibility of the Prophets: either they are all infallible, or they are all fallible.
+This proposition says that all infallible, or they are all fallible.
 No one claims that some prophets are fallible while others are not.
 Therefore, by establishing the infallibility of the final prophet through the aforementioned verse, we can conclude that all prophets are infallible.